Installation

 Google Drive Integration (Indie+ Tiers)

 StudioBrain can sync entity files to Google Drive for additional backup and sharing.
+See Storage Modes above for the full list of supported providers.

 Setting Up Google Drive